-Style Analysis.
+Short Style Analysis

 Students will write a Short Style Analysis in lesson 10.
-The Style Analysis will be a 1-2 page analysis over your chosen leader's leadership style.
+The Short Style Analysis will be a 1-2 page analysis over your chosen leader's leadership style.
 Leadership style is addressed in lesson 4.
-Give multiple examples from your chosen leader's life as evidence to show how your chosen leader consistently used a particular leadership style.
-Use proper APA format for this paper, along with a title page and reference sheet.
-(Due in lesson 10, worth 20 points)
+Give multiple examples from the chosen leader's life as evidence to show how this leader consistently used a particular leadership style.
+Use proper APA format for this paper, along with a title page and reference sheet - due in lesson 10, worth 20 points.